thanhthu152/thanhthu.github.io/_pages/about.md

 News
 ======
 - **[Feb.
-2026]** I started a MSc. in Computer Science at [VinUni-Illinois Smart Health Center](https://smarthealth.vinuni.edu.vn/), VinUniversity, with full-ride scholarship.
+2026]** I started my MSc. in Computer Science at [VinUni-Illinois Smart Health Center](https://smarthealth.vinuni.edu.vn/), VinUniversity, with fully-funded scholarship.

 - **[Nov.
 2025]** I joined the **Neuroplasticity tracking during intervention for depression and anxiety: a longitudinal, cognitive-guided digital phenotyping study**, funded by IBRO x Wellcome (NCAMH 2025), led by Prof. Huong Ha (International University, Vietnam).
 The project is selected as 1 of 12 awardees from 133 global applications, received 60,000 USD to conduct a 9-month pilot intervention study on Vietnamese population.